moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/powerbi_service.md

 - Power BI's Direct Query mode does not support creating custom dimensions and measures or querying the rolling window measure due to the lack of date hierarchy.
 - DAX functions and Import query mode are not supported.

-## Governance of model on PowerBI Service
+## Governance of semantic model on Power BI Service

 Data masking policies are enforced based on the user who creates and registers the gateway connection for the semantic model in PowerBI Service.